Care and Maintenance of a Flute

 Gently wipe the length of the body of the flute with a polishing cloth, taking care not to apply pressure to the keys.

 It's crucial that a flute be played every day to prevent discoloration.
 If dark spots appear on the surface of the flute that can't be wiped off with a polishing cloth alone, it may be effective to use a silver cloth and or silver polish, which are sold separately.
-This discoloration on the flute is oxidized silver, a product of the silver being exposed to oxygen.
+This discoloration on the flute is silver sulfide, a product of the silver on the surface of the flute combining with sulfur components in the air.